Neosporin For Cat Wound Care | Is It Safe? Can You Use It? Are There Alternatives?

 There is no universal alternative to Neosporin for all cats.
-In long-haired breeds like Persians, it can be hard to tell how a deep a wound is, and even if your cat is short-haired, assessing how bad an injury is can be difficult.
+In long-haired breeds like Persians, it can be hard to tell how deep a wound is, and even if your cat is short-haired, assessing how bad an injury is can be difficult.

 As such, don’t attempt to self-diagnose your pet because you can easily misjudge the severity of the wound.
 And don’t give it any type of medication manufactured for humans, even if its ingredients seem pet-safe.
 Worst-case scenario – you can accidentally trigger an allergic reaction, a secondary infection, or an even worse problem.

-If your cat is suffering from a skin irritation, infection, rash, or another similar problem, take it to the vet’s office for a check-up.
+If your cat is suffering from skin irritation, infection, rash, or another similar problem, take it to the vet’s office for a check-up.
 Your veterinarian will inspect the wound and prescribe any medication your kitty may need.